 Waxing is commonly used for export fruit in order to improve appearance and also to increase shelf-life.
-The European Union has currently placed a restriction on the use of polyethylene waxes and allows the use of natural waxes only.
 Kremer-Köhne and Duvenhage (1997) have demonstrated that 'Stafresh', a natural wax emulsion containing shellac and carnauba wax, gave results equivalent to or better than polyethylene wax ("Tag") in terms of physiological disorders, external appearance and shelf-life.
 Boonyakiet (1997) has also had success in storing avocados under ambient conditions using edible coatings.